An application of continuous logic to fixed point theory: The general setup

-However, we can introduce additional structure (namely, linear structure) to OCL to compensate for the control that we lose by allowing for discontinuous functions.
-Let us call the resulting variant \emph{geodesic logic}:
+As it stands, OCF is not very interesting, since it is essentially a regression back towards classical (non-continuous) first-order logic.
+However, we can introduce additional structure (namely, linear structure) to OCF to compensate for the control that we lose by allowing for discontinuous functions.
+Let us call the resulting setup the \emph{geodesic framework}: